 Bacterial vaginosis

 An ammonia-like odor can sometimes signal a disruption in your vaginal flora, such as bacterial vaginosis (BV).
-Bacterial vaginosis occurs when the natural balance of good bacteria in the vagina shifts, often resulting in symptoms like a fishy smell, thin grayish discharge, and mild itching or irritation.
+Bacterial vaginosis occurs when the natural balance of good bacteria in the vagina shifts, often resulting in symptoms such as a fishy odor, thin, grayish discharge, and mild itching or irritation.

 Although bacterial vaginosis is most commonly associated with a fishy smell, in some cases — especially when there's an overgrowth of a bacteria called Prevotella bivia — you might notice more of an ammonia-like scent.
 Abnormal vaginal odor caused by bacterial vaginosis also tends to smell stronger after having unprotected sex.